OpenTranslationBible/open-bible/en-GB/43.John/md/john-09.md

 ## John 9:2

-His disciples asked Him, “Rabbi, who sinned, this man or his parents, that he was born blind?”
+The disciples asked of Him, “Teacher, who was it that sinned, this man or his parents, that he was born blind?”

 ## John 9:3